Upholstery Buying Guide

 Natural Fabrics

-Natural fabrics are made from organic materials that come from animals or plants.
-They offer a luxurious look and feel, are soft, and tailor well.
-Drawbacks include the potential to pill and fade in direct sunlight.
+Natural fabrics are made from organic materials that come from plants or animals.
+They tend to offer a luxurious look and feel, drape nicely, and tailor well on frames.
+The trade-offs?
+Some natural fibers, such as wool, can pill, wrinkle, or fade more quickly in direct sunlight.

 Cotton